Mom’s Best Angel Food Cake recipe is what my mom has used for birthday cakes through the years. Nothing beats this light and fluffy angel food cake!

 When I took one bite of the angel food cake my mom made, I knew I had been slighting my husband for the past 13 years… poor guy.
 He does so many great things for me and I’ve been making him subpar desserts in return.
 Homemade Angel Food Cake is pretty darn incredible.
 Who knew?
 From now on I’m making my mom’s best angel food cake recipe for him and will not be returning to the box mix.

 - mixing bowl

 - 1 1/2 teaspoon cream of tartar

 - 3/4 cup sugar

 - Preheat oven at 375°

 - In a large bowl, whisk together cake flour and 3/4 cup sugar plus 2 Tablespoons sugar. (first amount of sugar listed in ingredients).

-- In another large mixer bowl beat egg whites, cream of tartar and salt until foamy.
-Add second amount of sugar, 2 tablespoons at a time, beating on high speed until meringue holds stiff peaks.
+- In a separate large mixing bowl beat egg whites, cream of tartar and salt until foamy.
+Add the second amount of sugar listed (3/4 cup), 2 tablespoons at a time, beating on high speed until meringue holds stiff peaks.
 Remove mixer bowl.

 - With a rubber spatula, gently fold in vanilla.
 Sprinkle the cake flour/sugar mixture, 1/4 cup at a time, over meringue, folding in gently until flour mixture disappears.
-Push batter into ungreased tube pan.
-Gently pound the bottom of the pan on a hard suface (countertop) to remove air pockets.
+Push batter into an ungreased angel food cake tube pan.
+Gently pound the bottom of the pan on a hard surface (countertop) to remove air pockets.
 (Air bubbles will come to the surface and pop...pound until most air bubbles have been removed).